react-d3/react-d3-example/README.md

 [![Dependency Status](https://gemnasium.com/react-d3/react-d3-example.svg)](https://gemnasium.com/react-d3/react-d3-example)

-Several examples for demontration the power of react-d3
+Several examples for demontration the power of react-d3.

+See `./simple` for simple usage.

+See `./detail` for detail usage.

+View more info in http://reactd3.org

 ## Development